rust-embedded-community/meta/TRANSFER.md

     2. Select "Specify an organization or username" and supply `rust-embedded-community`
     3. Confirm the transfer and select "I understand, transfer this repository"

-2. [Optional] Add the rust-embedded-community project to the crates.io owners to allow the community to issue updated releases for the crate:
+2. Add the rust-embedded-community project to the crates.io owners to allow the community to issue updated releases for the crate:
    ```sh
    cargo owner --add github:rust-embedded-community:all